14/01/85 Appearance (Baby, Baby)

 The sextet are in Amsterdam and in obvious high spirits.
 Suggs keels over as he gets interviewed but gets up in time to enthusiastically leap about to the opening bars of ‘Yesterdays Men’.
 There’s only a very small audience in the studio and reportedly Amsterdam based defector, Mike was somewhere there too.
 Alas, he didn’t join his old mates on stage unfortunately even when they played their biggest Dutch chart hit next, an oldie which he co-wrote.
 Maybe give him another six or seven years to think about it.

 Madness appear from under a sheet as some kid gets shown around Madame Tussauds in London.

 12/09/85 Yesterdays Men (Cheggers Plays Pop)

-More echoes of yesteryear and another mellow showing from Madness as the red and yellow teams take a break from battling it out on this children’s music game show.
-As on their recent Top of the Pops appearance there’s only one Jimmy with Cathal on BVs, that one being veteran American soul singer, Jimmy Thomas.
+More echoes of yesteryear from Madness as the red and yellow teams take a break from battling it out on this children’s music game show.
+As on their recent Top of the Pops and No Limits appearances there’s only one Jimmy with Cathal on BVs, that one being veteran American soul singer, Jimmy Thomas.
 This was recorded three days earlier at the BBC studios in Manchester.

 23/09/85 Appearance (Blue Peter)